MLAN: Description

 The mLAN protocol was originally developed by Yamaha Corporation, and publicly introduced in January 2000.
 It was available under a royalty-free license to anyone interested in utilizing the technology.

-mLAN exploits several features of the IEEE 1394 (FireWire) standard such as isochronous transfer and intelligent connection management.
+mLAN uses several features of the IEEE 1394 (FireWire) standard such as isochronous transfer and intelligent connection management.
 There are two versions of the mLAN protocol.
 Version 1 requires S200 rate, while Version 2 requires S400 rate and supports synchronized streaming of digital audio at up to 24 bit word length and 192 kHz sample rate, MIDI and word clock at a bitrate up to 400 Megabits per second.

 With the proper driver software, a computer-based digital audio workstation can interact with mLAN-compliant hardware via any OHCI-compliant FireWire port. mLAN consumes the entire bus bandwidth when operating and non-mLAN devices cannot share the same Firewire connection, so it is not possible to use hard drives, optical drives or other sound devices on the same Firewire bus when mLAN Manager software is running.

 The transport layers of mLAN have been standardized as IEC 61883.